cloud-gov/cg-site/_docs/ops/service-disruption-guide.md

     !["Screenshot showing a pop-up form with a 2 hour major outage entered for August 24, 2022"]({{site.baseurl}}/assets/images/content/statuspage-outage-popup-edit.png)

-1. The component uptime display on the [cloud.gov StatusPage](https://cloudgov.statuspage.io/) should now reflect the outage
+1. The component uptime display on the [Cloud.gov StatusPage](https://cloudgov.statuspage.io/) should now reflect the outage

 ## Ensure a postmortem happens